Lightstreamer/Lightstreamer-kafka-connector/README.md

    As you can see, you have to specify a few parameters:

    - `--address`, the Lightstreamer Server address.
-   - `--adapter-set`, the name of the requested Adapter Set, which triggers Ligthtreamer to activate the Kafka Connector deployed into the `adapters` folder.
+   - `--adapter-set`, the name of the requested Adapter Set, which triggers Ligthtreamer to activate Kafka Connector deployed into the `adapters` folder.
    - `--data-adapter`, the name of the requested Data Adapter, which identifies the selected Kafka connection configuration.
    - `--items`, the list of items to subscribe to.
    - `--fields`, the list of requested fields for the items.